bekapod/bekapod.dev/content/articles/supabase-magic-login-testing-with-playwright/index.md

 ---
 date: 2023-01-26T18:02:58Z
-description: "I'll share a technique for testing Supabase's Magic Login Link feature with Playwright, including a sample GitHub Action configuration.
-This approach will help you validate the functionality of your Magic Login Link and identify any potential issues."
+description: "I'm going to walk you through how to test Supabase's Magic Login Links with Playwright, plus I'll throw in a GitHub Action setup you can use.
+This will help you make sure your Magic Login actually works and catch any bugs before they hit production."
 draft: false
 images: []
 lastmod: 2023-01-26T18:02:58Z
 publishDate: 2023-01-26T18:02:58Z
 series: []
 slug: ''
-summary: "I'll share a technique for testing Supabase's Magic Login Link feature with Playwright, including a sample GitHub Action configuration.
-This approach will help you validate the functionality of your Magic Login Link and identify any potential issues."
+summary: "I'm going to walk you through how to test Supabase's Magic Login Links with Playwright, plus I'll throw in a GitHub Action setup you can use.
+This will help you make sure your Magic Login actually works and catch any bugs before they hit production."
 title: 'Testing Supabase Magic Login in CI with Playwright'
 ---